-The City will dedicate \$1,300,000 of the NSP3 grant to the redevelopment of vacant sites or demolished sites for future development to provide housing to income-eligible households earning up to 120%.
+The City will dedicate \$1,976,857.57 of the NSP3 grant to the redevelopment of vacant sites or demolished sites for future development to provide housing to income-eligible households earning up to 50%.
 The City will focus its redevelopment efforts all of the Target Areas, as defined above.
 In addition, the City will leverage the NSP 3 funds with other funding sources (i.e. NSP1) to maximize the effectiveness of the activity.
-The City will partner with various development partners to create affordable homeownership opportunities for income-eligible households earning up to 120% AMI by redeveloping vacant properties held in the City&rsquos land bank.
+The City will partner with Habitat for Humanity, Riverside, to create affordable homeownership opportunities for income-eligible households earning up to 50% AMI by redeveloping vacant properties held in the City's land bank.
 This activity will be used to construction a new subdivision consisting of 8 single family homes all of which will be used to provide homeownership opportunities to serve the LH-25 population earning up to 50% AMI.
+Habitat for Humanity will hold the first mortage loan which will be a zero-interest, zero payment loan.
+The term of the loan will be up to 40 years, as dictated by affordable housing costs capped at 30% for each respective buyer.
+The City will hold a "silent" second on each property and provide the necessary "gap" financing.
+The City's loan will be zero-interest, no payments loan with a loan term of up to 40-years and forgiveable at loan maturity.
+The City will impose a resale provision on each property with an affordability period of 45-years.